Angular-Azure-Workshop/workshop-modules/01-storage-and-devops.md

     * Configure a new Release Pipeline to deploy files to Azure Storage

 To Learn more about Azure Storage checkout [Microsoft Learn path](https://docs.microsoft.com/en-us/learn/modules/store-app-data-with-azure-blob-storage/index/?WT.mc_id=workshop-github-jsteam )

+### Demo App Starting Point
+Here is the demo application in a state that's at a starting point to follow along with the steps in this module [Demo App Module 1 Start](https://github.com/Angular-Azure-Workshop/tacos-ui/tree/module01-start)

 ## Azure Storage